 Located in the town of Hope, Alaska, this rustic facility is available for family or spiritual retreats.

-Fees: Current cost is $75/night for the first 5 people and then each additional person per night is $10.
-Starting 1/1/23 the cost will increase to $125/night for the first 5 people and then $10/each additional person.
+Fees: As of 1/1/23 the cost has increased to $125/night for the first 5 people and then $10/each additional person.
 A $50 deposit is required at the time of booking.
 This charge is applied to your final bill.
 The maximum number of persons allowed is 15.
 There will be a $350 charge for a wedding party greater than 10 people whether you stay overnight or not.
 However no more than 15 people could stay overnight.
 With groups larger than 15 the outhouses must be used in conjunction with the inside facility.
 If your wedding party is less than 10 people than the charge is $150 weather you stay overnight or not.
-If you would like, you can pay online for your existing reservation here.
+If you would like, you can pay online for your existing reservation here (the system only allows you to select one item at a time to pay so if you need to add multiple things in the cart, please make separate purchases or call 907-333-5050 during business hours and it can be done in one charge – Sorry for the inconvenience!).

 Contact: To check availability, click here for the calendar.
 To make a reservation or to ask general questions, please contact the Alaska United Methodist Conference office by phone 907-333-5050 or email firstname.lastname@example.org.